jandrop/u-manager/docs/HOW_TO.md

 - **"File browser is not configured"**: Set the port in Settings
 - **Cannot connect**: Verify the Docker containers are running in the Unraid Docker tab
+- **UI can't reach API**: Ensure both containers are on the same Docker network
 - **Permission errors**: Check PUID/PGID settings in the container config (typically `99` and `100` for Unraid)

 For detailed setup and configuration, visit: